 4. What grade do I need to get for the courses to count for the Certificate?

 You must earn at least a B in each course for the course to count toward the IR Certificate.

-There are a total of seven requirement areas, one of which requires two courses, and one of which requires intermediate level mastery of a foreign language (four semesters or two years of college level language).
-Starting from scratch, the maximum number of courses a student would have to take is eleven, but students who prove proficiency in a language may need fewer to complete the certificate.
+There are a total of seven requirement areas, one of which requires two courses, and one of which requires intermediate level mastery of a foreign language (four semesters or two years of college level language if starting language study).
+This means that the maximum number of courses a student would have to take is eleven, but students who prove some level of proficiency in a language through the UMass language placement exams or other evidence of language competence will need fewer than eleven to complete the certificate.

 There are a wide variety of departments in which you can take courses.
 Some requirements specify particular departmental courses while others give you more choices.
 Either way, you can take no more than four in the same discipline.

 7. Can I take courses at the other 4 colleges?

 Definitely!
 The Certificate is a Five College program and students are encouraged to take advantage of the Five College Interchange.

 8. How do I know if I have fulfilled the language requirement?